 Stove Top Method – Slow Cooker Method – Instant Pot Pressure Cooker Method

-Here is a hearty and delicious 15 Bean Soup with Ham and Sausage recipe that makes great use of leftover ham and the ham bone.
+This 15 Bean Soup with Ham and Sausage is a hearty and delicious recipe that makes great use of leftover ham and the ham bone.
 My family enjoys this soup after the holidays and on cold winter nights.
-Instructions have been provided to cook on the stove top, slow cooker and Instant Pot Pressure Cooker.
+I have include instructions on how to cook 15 Bean Soup on the stove top, for the slow cooker and Instant Pot Pressure.

 Dried Bean Preparation